12 Video Interview Tips To Crush Your Next Job Interview

 To headset or not to headset?

-Are you going to use a wire-style earpiece, a full-size headset
+Are you going to use a wire-style earpiece, a full-size headset and mic, or none at all and go with your computer’s regular sound system?

 Each approach has its pros and cons.
 Using the standard computer/mic won’t encumber you or ruin your hair, but it risks picking up ambient noise and may degrade the quality of your audio.
 Interviewers generally don’t mind if candidates use headsets.
 The important thing is sound quality, so wire earphones should be an acceptable compromise.